 Black garlic is simply fresh garlic that has been fermented for a period of time at a high temperature under high humidity.
 No additives, preservatives, or burning is involved in making it.
 The process turns garlic cloves dark, gives them a sweet taste, and alters their consistency to chewy and jelly-like.

-Black Garlic has long been consumed in South Korea, Japan, and Thailand for centuries, and was introduced into other countries around 10 years ago
+Black Garlic has long been consumed in South Korea, Japan, and Thailand for centuries, and was introduced around 10 years ago into other countries

 Compared to fresh garlic, Black Garlic does not release an awful flavor.
 This is because allicin gets converted into antioxidant compounds such as bioactive alkaloids and flavonoid compounds during the aging process.